mobile marketing strategy

 Check How Your Conversion Pages Are Performing

 The conversion pages for a website are usually the contact pages, checkout pages, and campaign landing pages.
 There, users can perform specific actions that, when completed, will bring you a conversion.
-These are the pages where you especially want the lowest bounce rate and exit rate.
+These are the pages where you especially want the lowest bounce and exit rates.

 Check Your Mobile Web Design